 This course requires students to design, prototype, develop and evaluate an interactive system.
-Students will work in groups of 3.
+Students will work in groups.

 M2-HCID + M2 Interaction students:

 For M2-HCID and M2 Interaction students the course is 7 weeks long.
 The project that you will be doing would be linked with one or more of the electives that you are doing.
 Start brainstorming on ideas in connection with the electives you are taking.
 Once you have a project, we will help you contact the professors to seek their advice and supervision.

 For M1-HCID students, the course is 14 weeks long, divided into 2.
 We suggest you to do 2 projects, for the first 7 weeks, you can choose a project that is linked with one or more of the electives that you are doing.
 For the second 7 weeks, we suggest students to work on the project you are doing in the BDLabs course.
 You will follow the same structure than the M2-HCID and M2 Interaction students for the 7 first weeks and then we will focus the 7 last weeks on BDlabs projects.

 Start brainstorming on ideas in connection with the electives you are taking.
 Once you have a project, we will help you contact the professors to seek their advice and supervision.

 The deliverable will consist of original software and complete documentation.
 The documentation is a writing that describes, analyzes, and discusses the design choices embedded within the system, conceptually, technically, and critically, and the resulting user evaluation.

 Exhibition: Students will also be expected to present the interactive system during an exhibition taking place on Tuesday 23rd of January at the Proto204.

 Paper: The formal writing of their project should be in the form of an interactivity paper, preferably in the CHI extended format

 Students will be graded on the quality of the work, the written paper and oral presentation of project.
 There will be evaluated also based on a mid-way project progress presentation and on their class presence.